Featuring safety tips on grilling and outdoor fun, as well as delicious recipes.

 For more information on sun safety, check out the American Academy of Dermatology.

-- Be sure to use an ample amount of sunscreen or sunblock.
+- Be sure to use an ample amount of sunscreen.
 While it need not be slathered on, there needs to be a layer over all exposed areas (pay special attention to your neck, temples, lips and ears, areas many of us neglect).

 - Be extra sure to apply sunscreen to your children’s skin, and keep babies out of the sun.
 Specially designed summer clothing for kids is now available that further helps prevent skin damage.
 Some experts believe that skin protection in your youth is the most important way to prevent the development of skin cancer.